Synapse Software

-Synapse Software Corporation (marketed as SynSoft in the UK) was an American video game development and publishing company founded in 1981 by Ihor Wolosenko and Ken Grant.
-It initially focused on the Atari 8-bit family, then later developed for the Commodore 64 and other systems.
-The company was purchased by Broderbund in late 1984, and the Synapse label retired in 1985.
+Synapse Software Corporation (marketed as SynSoft in the UK) was an American software developer and publisher founded in 1981 by Ihor Wolosenko and Ken Grant.
+Synapse published application software and developer tools, but was primarily known for video games.
+It initially focused on the Atari 8-bit computers, then later developed for the Commodore 64 and other systems.
+Synapse was purchased by Broderbund in late 1984 and the Synapse label retired in 1985.

-After some initial releases directly based on existing games, such as clones of Sega's Head On and a variant of Atari Inc's Avalanche, 1982's Shamus established Synapse as a creator of high quality action games.
-It was followed by additional well-received games including Rainbow Walker, Blue Max, and The Pharaoh's Curse, and some others based on unusual concepts, like Necromancer and Alley Cat.
+The company's first release was the database File Manager 800, written by Grant and Wolosenko, followed by the game Dodge Racer, a clone of Sega's Head On programmed by Rob Re.
+1981's Protector and 1982's Shamus established Synapse as a creator of high-quality action games.
+Additional well-received releases followed, including Rainbow Walker, Blue Max, The Pharaoh's Curse, and some others based on unusual concepts, like Necromancer and Alley Cat.
 First-person game Dimension X was promoted for its "altered perspective scrolling" technology, then released in a cut-down form over nine months later to disappointing reviews.
 The company also sold databases, a 6502 assembler, and a suite of biofeedback hardware and software.
-A series of productivity applications published in 1983, including a spreadsheet, led to financial difficulties and the company's downfall.
+A line of productivity applications published in 1983, including a spreadsheet, led to financial difficulties and the company's downfall.

+The box cover art for most of Synapse's games was done by Tim Boxell, a friend of Ihor Wolosenko.